Macs1324/Jank-Wars-Google-Hackaton-2025/GAME_DESIGN.md

 🤙 Pinky  → Back leg       🤙 Pinky  → Back leg
 ```

+- If a hand is lost or disappears from view, the corresponding spider will enter a ragdoll physics state until the hand is re-detected.

 ### Movement Mechanics
 - **Walking**: Alternating finger "steps" create natural spider gait
 - **Running**: Rapid finger movements for speed bursts